Corn vs Wart: Difference and Comparison

 What is Corn?

-Corns are the stiff, thick, and hard surfaces of the skin that are often formed due to excessive friction or too much pressure on the skin that can cause extreme pain while walking.
+Corns are the stiff, thick, and hard surfaces of the skin that are formed due to excessive friction or too much pressure on the skin that can cause extreme pain while walking.
 Corn is a very familiar and usual foot issue that can be seen in every individual working under excess pressure.

 Corns are the small cover of hard, thickened dead skin with a small plug of skin in the centre that is raised from the skin and forms a bulb-like structure.